ben182/server-tool/docs/commands/addvhost.md

 The vhost:add Command should be the starting point when you want to deploy your application.
 It will bind a domain to your server by creating a vHost.

-First of all you should point your domain to the server.
+First of all you should [point your domain to the server](https://www.digitalocean.com/docs/networking/dns/quickstart/).

 Then type `stool vhost:add`

+### Options

 |Name|Description|
 |---|---|